Personal information supplied by you as part of our statutory functions

 Protecting your information

-We acknowledge that your trust and are committed to protecting the information you provide us.
+We acknowledge that your trust and privacy is important.
+We are committed to protecting the information you provide us.
 To prevent unauthorised access, maintain accuracy and ensure proper use of information, we have physical, electronic and managerial processes to safeguard and secure the information we collect.

 For independent advice about data protection, privacy and data-sharing issues, you can contact the Information Commissioner’s Office.